The Inishowen Peninsula

 The Inishowen Peninsula is the most northerly point in the whole of the island of Ireland.
 It is also the largest peninsula with a total landmass of 884.33 square kilometres.

 The highest mountain in Inishowen is Slieve Snaght, which is 619 metres above sea level.
-Bogland and rocky outcrops cover the small mountains that make up most of the interior of the Penisula.
+Bogland and rocky outcrops cover the small mountains that make up most of the interior of the Peninsula.
 Other mountainous areas can be found in the Urris Hills to the east and around Malin Head to the north.

 The History of the Inishowen Peninsula

-People have been living in Inishowen since at least the bronze age.
-Inishowen has several sites dating back to this time, about 4 000-5000 years ago.
+People have been living in Inishowen since at least the Bronze Age.
+Inishowen has several sites dating back to this time, about 4,000-5,000 years ago.

 We have great examples of Rock Art, some of the best examples of this type in the whole of Ireland.
 They can be found mainly on the Isle of Doagh.
 Other great sites from around this period are the Morton God Dolmen portal tomb and the Bocan stone circle.